Karara Iron Ore Mine, Australia

 Mining

-"The mine will be mined through conventional open-pit methods including drilling, blasting, loading and haulage."
+“Mining is being carried out through conventional open-pit methods including drilling, blasting, loading and haulage.”

 The first year of mining will largely oversee removal of overburden and mineralised waste rock with minimum ore excavation.
 Following this, magnetite ore will be excavated simultaneously from different depths within the pit.
 The pit will be gradually extended northwards.
 To optimise the development of the pit and ensure that ores of consistent grade are sent to the processing plant, mining will take place at several levels and in assorted ore grades.

-Once operational, mining will take place throughout the day.
 The mine will have a 0.38:1 waste to ore stripping ratio.
 A trial mining project was carried out in December 2010 based on the Karara South and Karara East DSO deposits.
 The Karara East was bought into production in the same month.

 Processing